 The Pentagon unveils a new heat-ray gun that is designed to make targets feel like they are about to catch fire.
-It’s main goal: pain.
+Its main goal: pain.
 Does it violate international law, and could it be used for torture?
-Retired Marine Col. Gary Anderson says: "Why would I want to use an $8 million weapon [when I can use] a 25-cent pen knife?"
+Retired Marine Col. Gary Anderson says, "Why would I want to use an $8 million weapon [when I can use] a 25-cent pen knife?"
 Human Rights Watch military expert Marc Garlasco says the weapon raises major concerns.
-They joins us for a discussion. [includes rush transcript]
+They join us for a discussion. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.